blengerich/GenAMap/README.md

 ```

 where $DATA_FOLDER is the folder where your dataset is and
 $CONFIG_FOLDER is the folder where your authorization file that contains administrator email and password is.
+And they must be in the format of absolute path.
 Note that these two paths are preferred to be absolute paths.

+Further, we have to note that if you want to use your own data, please follow the GenAMap/Documentation/Development/README.md.

 After that, you can enjoy the next-generation GWAS by visiting __localhost__ on Linux.
 On Mac, this is __192.168.99.100__, or __0.0.0.0__ if your docker version > 1.2.x